OutSystems/docs-support/src/release-notes/intro.md

 OutSystems release notes list the new features, improvements and bug fixes in each release.

-Check the latest available versions [here](https://www.outsystems.com/downloads).
+Check the latest available versions for OutSystems 11 and ODC Studio [here](https://www.outsystems.com/downloads).

 ## OutSystems 11